bohendo/blog-content/crypto/opsec.md

 When they're done, they encrypt everything they have access to & say "give me your cold crypto keys to decrypt your stuff"

 What do I do?

+Luckily, life savings are on a cold hardware wallet so those are safe.
+As for the rest, hmm this is hard to recover from.
+Idk what to do.